 There may be occasions when we need to contact you urgently.
 It is very important that the office has details of how you may be contacted during the day and an emergency contact number plus an additional 2 emergency contacts.

-In September 2021 we began introducing a new parental engagement app across all classes.
+In September 2021, we began introducing a new parental engagement app across all classes.
 Seesaw is a fantastic way to see in 'real time' what your children have been learning at school.
-Children can share videos, photos of their work or use the creative took to show you what they are proud of.
+Children can share videos, photos of their work or use the creative tool to show you what they are proud of.
 We are really excited about Seesaw and look forward to using this as a way to communicate with parents.

 Partnership with Parents and The Community

 At Almond Hill, we seek to work in partnership with you to ensure you are well-informed about all aspects of the school and your child’s learning and progress.
 Almond Hill has a Home School Agreement which outlines what the school expects to provide for each pupil, what parents will try to do to support their child and the school, and what pupils will try to do to support their own learning.
 We believe the agreement unites school, parents and children.